 When you want a few minutes to put the finishing touches on a holiday wreath, set up this holiday themed sensory bin to entertain the kids while you work.

 Supplies for a pine cone activity for kids

 - pine cones

 - small twigs

-Encourage kids to stuff pompoms into the pine cones for a simple fine motor activity.
+1. Stuff pompoms into the pine cones for a simple fine motor activity.
 Your decorated pine cone will make a cute tree ornament!

 Related: Pompom Christmas STEAM activity

 During busy holidays, plan easy setups like sensory bins that entertain kids with independent play.